 Health-Related Services

 Health-Related Services (HRS) are extra services [CCO Name] offers that are not regular OHP benefits.
 HRS help improve member and community health and well-being.
 HRS include flexible services for members and community benefit initiatives for the larger community.
-Because HRS are not regular OHP benefits, members do not have appeal rights for HRS the same way they do for covered services.
+Because HRS are not regular OHP benefits and are optional for CCOs, members do not have appeal rights for HRS the same way they do for covered services.

 Flexible Services Flexible services are items or services to help members stay healthy or become healthier.
 [CCO Name] offers these flexible services: